 2 tablespoons amaranth

-In a large bowl stir together oatmeal, almonds, sunflower seeds, salt and amaranth.
+In a large bowl stir together oatmeal, almonds, sunflower seeds, Kosher salt, and amaranth.

 Bring dates and both agave syrups to a boil in a small saucepan.
 Reduce heat to medium and cook, stirring frequently until dates are soft and mushy, about 8 to 10 minutes.
 Remove from heat, add butter and stir until melted.
 Mash dates with a fork and try to get the mixture as smooth as you can.

 Stir date mixture into oatmeal mixture.
 Stir to coat all ingredients evenly.